-- Requirements for lower-tier environmental assessment, including EIA and AA; - Statutory land use plans that form part of the statutory decision-making and consent-granting framework (e.g. Development Plans, such as the existing Limerick County Development Plan 2010-2016, Limerick City Development Plan 2010-2016 and the emerging Limerick Development Plan 2022-2028) and that have undergone environmental assessment, as appropriate, including various provisions relating to sustainable development, environmental protection and environmental management14; and - The Climate Action Plan 2019 and the National Climate Change Adaptation Framework (2018 and any subsequent versions)15.
+- Requirements for lower-tier environmental assessment, including EIA and AA; - Statutory land use plans that form part of the statutory decision-making and consent-granting framework (e.g. Development Plans, such as Limerick Development Plan 2022-2028) and that have undergone environmental assessment, as appropriate, including various provisions relating to sustainable development, environmental protection and environmental management; and

-13 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary.
+&lt;sup>19 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary.

-14 For more information please refer to Appendix II of this report or the website of the relevant public authority.
+&lt;sup>20 For more information please refer to Appendix II of this report or the website of the relevant public authority.